tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/execution_policies.md

 ### Add an erasure Rule
 <Callout>Access rules will always run before erasure rules.</Callout>

-The access execution policy created above will pull all data of category `user.contact.email`.
+The access DSR request policy created above will pull all data of category `user.contact.email`.
 In the event of an erasure request, we might also want to mask this information.

-A new `erasure` rule can be added to the same execution policy:
+A new `erasure` rule can be added to the same DSR request policy:

 ```json title="<code>PATCH /api/v1/policy/{policy_key}/rule</code>"
 [